 - 1. In the case of a student who officially withdraws, the date of the withdrawal - 2.
 In the case of a student who unofficially withdraws, the date of withdrawal is the last day the student attended class or the date of 50% of enrollment.
-We will use the 25% of enrollment if we can not determine the date the student withdrew from classes.
-The Registrar's Office is responsible for determining and documenting the last day of attendance. - 3.
+We will use the 25% of enrollment if we cannot determine the date the student withdrew from classes.
+The Registrar's Office is responsible for determining and documenting the last day of attendance.

 In the case of a student who is expelled, the withdrawal date is the date of expulsion.

-19.3 Steps in Title IV Refund Policy for Aid Recipients
+19.2 Steps in Return of Title IV Funds Process